 The WEC first discussed Special Voting Deputies in relation to the COVID-19 pandemic prior to the April 7, 2020, Presidential Preference Vote and Spring Election.
 WEC staff received reports from municipal clerks in early March that facilities normally served by SVDs were closed to visitors due to the COVID-19 pandemic and that SVDs would not be granted access.
 Care facilities stated an obligation to protect their residents from exposure to the virus following reports that COVID-19 had disproportionately impacted nursing home and care facility residents.
 These issues continued throughout the 2020 election cycle where municipal clerks, public health officials and advocates for the aging and disability communities all provided information to the Commission that SVDs would not be allowed into care facilities to administer voting.
-Rather than waste precious time that voters in these facilities need to receive, vote, and return their absentee ballots, the Commission directed clerks to proceed with the statutory process (Wis.
+Rather than waste time that voters in these facilities need to receive, vote, and return their absentee ballots, the Commission directed clerks to proceed with the statutory process (Wis.
 Stat. § 6.875(6)(e)) allowing absentee ballots to be sent to residents normally served by SVDs if those deputies were not available or were unable to access the facility during SVD voting periods.
 Statute does not provide the Commission, municipal clerks or SVDs the ability to require a facility to grant them access to conduct voting with residents.
 This reality prompted clerks to request uniform guidance from the Commission in these situations to ensure residents of care facilities could exercise their right to vote.

 LAB recommends that the Commission promulgate an administrative rule that addresses these situations.
 WEC already undertook the process of drafting an emergency rule regarding this issue in the spring of 2021, but the Commission opted not to further pursue the rulemaking process after the election was completed.
 The future of that proposed rule's guidelines and procedures may be revisited for future pandemic-impacted elections, or on a longer-term basis for other emergencies.
 This issue is also the subject of litigation recently filed with the Wisconsin Supreme Court.
 See Kleefisch v.
 WEC (Petition for Original Action, Wis.
 Sup.
 Ct, Case No: 2021AP001976).
 One of the issues presented to the Court is whether WEC guidance regarding special voting deputies at care facilities and qualified retirement homes is contrary to law and that any such guidance must be enacted through administrative rulemaking.
+This petition for original action was subsequently denied by the Wisconsin Supreme Court, but the matter may be refiled in a trial court.
+The use of absentee drop boxes is also the subject of other litigation.
+See Teigen v.
+WEC (Case No: 21CV0958).